mullenkamp/EcanPythonCourse2019/sphinx/source/course1.rst

 Date
 ----
 The course will take place at 13:00 on Wed March 13th or 9:00 on Thursday 14th, 2019.
-It will likely run until 16:00-17:00 with a morning and an afternoon tea break and lunch.
-Go to the section :doc:`course1` for more details.

 Location
 --------